teliportme/remixvr/Readme.md

 It also contains `webvr-polyfill` script which provides keyboard and mouse controls when WebVR is not present on desktops and orientation controls on mobile.

+In case, you need addional scripts that you need to run for creating your VR experience, the library can be loaded from the commons folder.
+If the library is not present in the common folder, it should be requested to be added or added in a pull request.
+If the script doesn't follow the security and data requirements of the project, it'll not be included.

 ## What does script.js do?

 `script.js` contains the code that creates the VR experience.
 It also contains the code to initialize **Enter VR** button when WebVR is ready.
 It also contains function to create the WebGL renderer using `three.js` and also sets up the scene for the VR experience.